nicosantangelo/weaintfoundshit.js/README.md

-# weaintfoundshit
+# weaintfoundshit.js

-An script to be able to tell whether or not your search for a DOM element was sucessful
+A script to quickly tell whether or not your search for a DOM element was sucessful

 ## Use